gabrielmelogm/gabrielmelogm/README.md

-### Salve!
-Me chamo Gabriel
+### Hello there!
+I'm Gabriel
-- 🐧 Apaixonado por Linux
+- 🐧 In love with linux
-- 🔭 Desenvolvedor Full Stack
+- 🔭 Software Developer
-- 🌱 Estudando JavaScript
+- 🌱 Migrating to JavaScript
-- 👯 Me aventurando em React
+- 👯 Venturing into React
-- 🤔 Entusiasta de Python

  <div>
   <a href="https://github.com/gabrielmelogm">